COVID-19

 From Mamou Town Council

-Due to the gathering restrictions resulting from the COVID-19 pandemic, the regular meeting of the Mayor and Board of Aldermen which would normally be held on Wednesday, April 8, 2020, has been can
+Due to the gathering restrictions resulting from the COVID-19 pandemic, the regular meeting of the Mayor and Board of Aldermen which would normally be held on Wednesday, April 8, 2020, has been cancelled.

 From Evangeline Parish Fire District II